Rahul-Chandera/SwiftUI/README.md

-Next we will see image.
-Image has some great properties which simplifies your work.
-If you want circular clipping shape to the image, use ".clipShape(Circle())".
-You can also set custom path for custom shape of your image.
+SwiftUI has also simplify use of image.
+Image component  has some great properties which simplifies your work.
+If you want circular clipping shape to the image, use ".clipShape(Circle())", you can also set custom path for custom shape of your image.

 ```